ormeiry/it-log-board/README.md

 ### Front-end:

--React with Redux
+- React with Redux

--Materialize and css
+- Materialize and css

 ### Back-end:

--NodeJS with Express
+- NodeJS with Express

--MongoDB
+- MongoDB

 Deployed to Heroku